changliu98/AssemblageDocs/docs/source/dataset.rst

 Dump SQL file
 ~~~~~~~~~~~~~

-If you are not satisfying with SQLite's querying speed (which isn't fast indeed), you can also dump the database into SQL, then load into
+If you are not satisfying with SQLite's querying speed (which is slow compared to other database servers), you can also dump the database into SQL, then load into
-other database you preferred.
+your preferred database solution.

 .. code-block:: sql